High-Dimensional Bayesian Model Comparison in Cosmology with GPU-accelerated Nested Sampling and Neural Emulators: Methodology

-As shown in Fig.~\ref{fig:shear_scaling}, the full Cosmic Shear likelihood calculation is compute-intensive and does not scale efficiently beyond a small number of parallel evaluations.
-To explore the effects of lightening this bottleneck, we also implement an alternative version of the likelihood, where the matter power spectrum emulator is evaluated over a smaller $z$-grid and interpolated.
+As shown in Fig.~\ref{fig:shear_scaling}, the full cosmic shear likelihood calculation is compute-intensive and does not scale efficiently beyond a small number of parallel evaluations.
+To explore the effects of alleviating this bottleneck, we also implement an alternative version of the likelihood, where the matter power spectrum emulator is evaluated over a smaller $z$-grid and interpolated.
 This trades accuracy for computational throughput and offers a comparison to the performance of a less computationally intensive likelihood.
 We report these results as the ``Full'' and ``Interpolated'' likelihoods.
-The same interpolated likelihood was used for the HMC comparison.